Heating, ventilation, and air conditioning: United Kingdom

-Within the construction sector, it is the job of the building services engineer to design and oversee the installation and maintenance of the essential services such as gas, electricity, water, heating and lighting, as well as many others.
-These all help to make buildings comfortable and healthy places to live and work in.
-Building Services is part of a sector that has over 51,000 businesses and employs represents 2–3% of the GDP.
+Within the construction sector, it is the job of the building services engineer to design and oversee the installation and maintenance of the essential services such as gas, electricity, water, heating and lighting.
+Building Services is part of a sector that has over 51,000 businesses and represents 2–3% of the GDP.

 Australia

 The Air Conditioning and Mechanical Contractors Association of Australia (AMCA), Australian Institute of Refrigeration, Air Conditioning and Heating (AIRAH), Australian Refrigeration Mechanical Association and CIBSE are responsible.

 Asia

 Asian architectural temperature-control have different priorities than European methods.
 For example, Asian heating traditionally focuses on maintaining temperatures of objects such as the floor or furnishings such as Kotatsu tables and directly warming people, as opposed to the Western focus, in modern periods, on designing air systems.

 Philippines

 The Philippine Society of Ventilating, Air Conditioning and Refrigerating Engineers (PSVARE) along with Philippine Society of Mechanical Engineers (PSME) govern on the codes and standards for HVAC / MVAC (MVAC means "mechanical ventilation and air conditioning") in the Philippines.